OCA/stock-logistics-workflow/stock_deposit/README.rst

 #.
 Go to Inventory --> Reports --> Deposited location inventory, select quants
    that you want to regularize and click on more actions and select "**Regularize deposit quants**".
+#.
+On wizard you can modify the quantities that you want regularize.
+You can
+   not regularize it more than initial quantities.
 This process creates delivery orders from deposit location to customer location.

 To give back deposit to you warehouse, you need: